Vegan No-Bake Raspberry Chocolate Tart

 This No-Bake Raspberry Chocolate Tart comes together in just ten minutes!
-The no-bake chocolate crust is filled with vegan chocolate ganache and topped with fresh raspberries for a decadent, guilt-free treat.
+The no-bake gluten-free chocolate crust is filled with vegan chocolate ganache and topped with fresh raspberries for a decadent, guilt-free treat.

 This No-Bake Chocolate Raspberry Tart though, it might take the cake.
 In addition to being super easy, it’s also healthy – it’s gluten-free, refined sugar-free, vegan, and Paleo-friendly!
 Oh, and you don’t even have to turn on your oven.
-It’s perfect for those hot summer days when you can’t even bear the thought of adding more heat to your house.
+It’s perfect for those hot summer days when you can’t bear the thought of adding more heat to your house.

 This healthy, fruity dessert is sure to be a favorite and even though it’s healthy, you totally won’t get the looks people give when they hear the words “healthy” and “dessert” next to each other.